-- 59% of British businesses with a data strategy don’t share data
+- 59% of British businesses with a data strategy reported that they don’t share data

-- The lack of data sharing across the private sector is impeding business growth – 50% of the sampled companies agree that increased access to data would help their business grow
+- Half of the respondents recognise that this lack of data sharing across the private sector is impeding business growth – 50% of the sampled companies agree that increased access to data would help their business grow

 - 19% of polled businesses are still unsure about the business benefits of data sharing

 Competitive markets and complex supply chains require businesses to share data to drive innovation and create efficiencies.
 The results of the survey show that larger companies tend to have a better understanding of that dynamic.
 Only 7% of large companies said they had no data strategy, compared to 40% of SMEs.
-The results also show significant differences in data readiness across different sectors.
-The best equipped sectors are finance and accounting (where 82% have a data strategy); IT and telecommunications (81%); and legal (74%).
+The results also show significant differences in ‘data readiness’ across different sectors.
+The best-prepared sectors are finance and accounting (where 83% have a data strategy); IT and telecommunications (81%); and legal (68%).
 The least prepared sector is engineering and design, where just 36% of polled businesses have a data strategy.

-Lack of data sharing is prevalent across British businesses despite its tangible benefits.
+Lack of proactive data sharing is prevalent across British businesses despite its tangible benefits.

-For those who do share data, the top three benefits were cited as being:
+For those who reported proactively sharing data, the top three benefits were cited as:

-Data sharing patterns with third parties similarly vary across sectors.
-Organisations in engineering (58%), manufacturing (51%), retail (61%) and IT & telecommunications (49%) share data with business partners.
-Only 13% of retailers share data with customers, while media and marketing are most likely to share data with business partners (69%).
-This finding echoes a report co-authored by the Open Data Institute and Dunhumby, which highlights the advantages of data sharing in the retail industry.
+A 2017 report co-authored by the Open Data Institute and Dunhumby highlights the advantages of data sharing in the retail industry.
 By proactively informing shoppers about their data rights and how data-driven services benefit them, organisations can build trust and strengthen loyalty, which will create greater buy-in from shoppers for data-enabled innovation.

 Leigh Dodds, Director of Delivery at the ODI, said: “UK companies are still lagging behind in realising the significant value of sharing data.
-Yet the respondents who have shared data report the same range of benefits as our research into case studies and our report clearly demonstrate.
+Yet the respondents who reported sharing data note the same range of benefits as our research into case studies and our report clearly demonstrate.
 It is therefore important that businesses are made aware of the advantages and incentivised to open or share the data they already collect in trustworthy ways.

 “Professional bodies, regulators and industry groups also have an important role to play and must convene businesses and explore the benefits of sharing data and encourage collaboration.
 UK businesses are at risk of being left behind in the global market if they do not find ways to share data and leverage it to innovate.”